Vaccination is required for all VCU faculty and staff by September 15

 How to report your vaccination

 You can upload your documentation here.
-You can also find the link in the daily health survey.
 There are several ways for you to upload your documentation:

 - Snap a picture of your COVID-19 vaccine card with your phone, ensuring all information on the card is visible in the picture